 Want to monetize your blog?
 Would like to become a full-time blogger?
 The first step is to start treating your blog like a business.
-Be professional with it and commit to a focus.
+Be professional with it by crafting a blog business plan.
 You do not see small boutiques selling furniture and groceries.
-Your blog should not include everything under the kitchen sink.
-It should be clear and concise.
+Your blog should be clear and concise.
 The value of your blog lies not in the breadth of what you cover but the details and depth.
 Over time, you might expand, and you might not.
 But, a point of focus is clear, cohesive, and easy to communicate.

 Most bloggers get distracted with a success purpose, such as “run my blog full time”.
 This purpose doesn’t provide any insight into what you do and why readers go to your content.
 Your content purpose identifies the innovations you are adding to your niche.
 It should be concrete, tangible, and something that your readers can easily identify.
 For example, in Delicious Meets Healthy, Neli creates quick, easy recipes that are family-friendly but with a nutritional focus (dairy-free, gluten-free, or vegetarian).
 Her recipes provide solutions to busy men and women looking to eat healthier.

 I also recommend checking out Simon Sinek’s Start with Why: How Great Leaders Inspire Everyone to Take Action.
 The book is about great companies and leaders, but it will give you some very tangible ideas on how you can apply it to your blog.

 Consistency is key to blogging.
 In order to generate beautiful, high-quality content, you need to create the systems in your life that will allow you to do it.
 Figure out a regular schedule for styling and photography content, editing photography, and writing blog posts.
 It’s about practice.
 The more you do it, the better you get.